farhansayyed165/Weather-Application/README.md

 Our app pulls city names and location Cordinates(Lattitude and Longitutde) from <strong>GeoDB Cities API</strong> as they are being typed in the search box and displays similar city names as suggestions.
 Once the city name is submited, the city name passes on to the `Current` and `Future Component`

-Once we have the city name and cordinates, we fetch weather reports both <strong>current and future</strong>, and using `States` we can display the details of the reports.
+Once we have the city name and cordinates, we fetch weather reports both <strong>current and future</strong> from <strong>Open Weather API</strong>, and using `States` we can display the details of the reports.